Bam92/abelmbula/content/blog/sum-array/index.md

 In the solutions above, you have noticed that everytime we have to mutate the `sum` variable.
 Using this solution (`reduce()`) will save us from mutating.

-`reduce` accepte two mandatory parametors, the `accumulator` (total) and the `currentValue` (item). cycles through each number in the array much like it would in a traditional for loop.
+`reduce` accepts two mandatory parameters, the `accumulator` (total) and the `currentValue` (item). cycles through each number in the array much like it would in a traditional for loop.

 ```js
 function sumArray(array) {